-Most Enterprises weren’t created yesterday.
+Most enterprises weren’t created yesterday.
 There is no blank slate, greenfield advantage that new cloud-native start-ups enjoys.
-The Enterprise is crowded with a hodgepodge of applications from different eras, each with different architectures and moving at different paces.
-To support these applications they have different approaches to testing them, often times using an inconsistent set of tools and processes.
+The enterprise is crowded with a hodgepodge of applications from different eras, each with different architectures and moving at different paces.
+To support these applications they have different approaches to testing them, often using an inconsistent set of tools and processes.

-And when the enterprise adopts automation framework they soon find that maintaining existing automation is harder and more error prone than manual testing.
-This leads to poor quality, low coverage, and heavy amount of rework time.
-For the enterprise to become the responsive agile resource that the business will perpetually demand, they must address leverage automation to fully support development and maintenance needs.
+And when the enterprise adopts an automation framework they soon find that maintaining existing automation is harder and more error prone than manual testing.
+This leads to poor quality, low coverage, and a heavy amount of rework time.
+For the enterprise to become the responsive, agile resource that the business will perpetually demand, they must leverage automation to fully support development and maintenance needs.

 First off, the process must be streamlined and scalable.
 After companies learn to monitor quality end to end, they can use this extensive view as a blueprint for automation.
 Once streamlined and centralized, the enterprise must identify areas that are repetitive in order to make QA a point of leverage for IT.
-Automating processes like scripting and data generation allow testers to improve coverage, rapidly detect problems development missed, and ensuring quality for business stakeholders, not firefighting against production defects.
+Automating processes like scripting and data generation allow testers to improve coverage, rapidly detect problems that development missed, and ensure quality for business stakeholders, rather than firefight against production defects.